MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/EventRegistrationCreatedFromWaitlist.md

 ### <a href=#SourceSystem name="SourceSystem">SourceSystem</a>

  Refers to the source system that generated the interaction\.
 Outbound marketing \(OBM\) is represented by value 1\.
-Any other value than 1 represents Real\x2dtime journeys \(RTJ\)\.
+Any other value than 1 represents Real-time journeys \(RTJ\)\.
-First included in: CustomerInsightsJourneys/EmailBlockedMissingContactData \(this entity\)
+First included in: CustomerInsightsJourneys/EventRegistrationCreatedFromWaitlist \(this entity\)

 #### Properties